 Everyone is our school has a responsibility to provide a safe learning environment in which our children can learn.
 All staff members are prepared to identify children who may benefit from early help and understand their role within this process.
 This includes identifying any emerging problems so appropriate support may be provided and liaising with the designated safeguarding lead to report any concerns.
 All staff members are aware of and follow school processes (as set out in this policy) and are aware of how to make a referral to Social Care if there is a need to do so.
 If they have any concerns about a child's welfare, they must act immediately and speak with the safeguarding team.
 If the situation is urgent, no time should be wasted in informing the safeguarding lead or in his absence, the deputy safeguarding leads.
 If teaching, staff should alert the duty teacher.
-A 'Red Card' (see Appendix D) should be completed but this should not take priority over face to face communication.
-Email should not be used to report safeguarding concerns, face to face communication is always the preference to ensure the message is communicated.
+A 'Red Card' must be completed through the digital reporting system, MyConcern.
+Staff without access to a computer must complete a paper Red Card and hand it in person to one of the safeguarding team.
+In Urgent matters, this should not take priority over face-to-face communication.
+Email must not be used to report safeguarding concerns.